Cycling in Albania

 It was hot.
 The temperature reached 39C.

-Albania is an amazingly beautiful country although you don't have to get very high up before the hillsides start to feel desolate in a way that they don't in the countries that border it.
+Albania is an amazingly beautiful country to cycle around although you don't have to get very high up before the hillsides start to feel desolate in a way that they don't in the countries that border it.
 A strange haze hung in the air from the Macedonian border to Elbasan.
 It was too early in the day for heat haze.
-It must have been pollution.
+I can only assume it was pollution.
 Watch out for the dogs too!

 Albania's Road Quality